Superior Image embroidery info.

 There are a few things we should know before embroidering an item.
 From garment fabric type, files for embroidery, the number of stitches, to "puff" on hats, there are a few things to consider and think about before getting your project stitched up.
 Below is a list of things to consider or that you should know.

-- Digitizing your logo, this is the process of getting a file format for your art that will work to sew on our machines.
-It is not as simple as just popping in a jpg to the machine, this is the process plots all stitches in your logo for the application.
+- Digitizing your logo is the process of getting a file format for your art that will work to sew on our machines.
+It is not as simple as just popping in a jpg into a machine.
+Digitizing is the process that plots all stitches in your logo for the application.
 There are plenty of places that can digitize your logo online, but you might want to leave it to us because we will take the time to make sure it is done right for the task at hand.
-There are things such as what fabric we are sewing on that may affect the quality of the final product, don't let anyone sucker you into bad digitizing, let us do it right!
+Things such as what fabric we are sewing on affect the quality of the final product, don't let anyone sucker you into bad digitizing.
+Let us do it right!

-- Stitch count, this is the amount of individual stitches your final digitized design has and a key element of how we price embroidery.
-Normally the more stitches the better, but in some cases this is not such.
-For example if you get concentrated stitches on performance polyester material it will "pucker" or if you don't sew hats with 2 panel fronts from the middle out you could see a visible jump where the seam of the 2 panels meet.
-Also, the logo Once we have your final digitized file we can now take the number of items being embroidered and stitch count and give you a final price, since in most cases we do not have the number of stitches before doing your embroidery we quote on a "educated guess" and try to make sure that if anything we over quote so you're not surprised at price.
+- Stitch count is the number of individual stitches your final digitized design requires and is a critical element in the price embroidery.
+Usually, the more stitches, the better, but in some cases, this is not the case.
+For example, if you get concentrated stitches on performance polyester material, it will "pucker," or if you do not sew hats with two-panel fronts from the middle out, you could see a visible jump where the seam of the two panels meets.
+Once we have your final digitized file, we can take the number of items being embroidered and stitch count and give you a final price.
+Since in most cases, we do not have the number of stitches before doing your embroidery, we quote on a "educated guess" and try to make sure that, if anything, we over quote so you are not surprised at the price.